The Games We Play

 This pattern is particularly striking when it is observed in those people with nutrition qualifications or significant training experience.
 These are professionals, coaches, and experienced athletes who already know the answers (or they know how to find them).
 The same person who can cite studies about carbohydrate needs suddenly has endless questions about basic implementation.
 The same person who says they understand energy balance claims they don't know how to eat more.

-Knowledge gets applied when it supports current behaviour and questioned when it challenges it.
+Knowledge is applied when it supports current behaviour and questioned - repeatedly - when it challenges it.
 It's not that they don't know enough.
 Knowing isn't the problem.
-They know that the very specific and detailed answers they seek matter less than just starting.

-The questions create the appearance of engagement in the coaching process without requiring behaviour change.
+The questions create the appearance of engagement in the coaching process without requiring action.
 They're buying time, seeking permission to continue as-is, or searching for reassurance that they don't really need to change.

-When someone intelligent and educated asks question after question about basic implementation (again, especially when they work in this space themselves), they're not confused.
+When someone intelligent and educated asks question after question about basic implementation, they're not confused.
 They're resistant.

 The Social Element